biel203/jazida-tic-tac-toe/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Jazida
+If you only want start this project execute the follow commands:

+- yarn install

+After install all dependencies execute:

+- yarn start

+##

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)